bostrom/glad-idag-twitter/README.md

 The bot is able to run either locally or in a [Docker](https://www.docker.com/) container.

-### Locally

-Make sure you have a MongoDB database instance running on your host.
-Set the needed configuration environemnt variables and run ```npm start```.
-Example:

-    DEBUG=1 DB_HOST=localhost npm start

 ### In a Docker container

 The supplied ```Dockerfile``` and ```docker-compose.yml``` provides means for the bot to run in a Docker container (actually two containers, one for the server and one for the database instance).